-Run CMakeSetup.exe which should be in your Start menu under Program Files, there may also be a shortcut on your desktop.
+Run CMakeSetup.exe, which should be in your Start menu under Program Files, there may also be a shortcut on your desktop, or if you built from source, it will be in the build directory.
 A GUI will appear similar to what is shown below (but possibly different as CMake is still being developed).
 The top two entries are the source code and binary directories.
-They allow you to specify where the source code is for what you want to compile and where the resulting binaries should be placed.
+They allow you to specify where the source code is for what you wanted to compile and where the resulting binaries should be placed.
 You should set these two values first.
 If the binary directory you specify does not exist, it will be created for you.
 The Build for option, allows you to select which type of build files are generated.
-Currently, on windows, visual studio 6 and Borland makefiles are supported.
+Currently, on windows, visual studio 7 (.NET), visual studio 6, NMake makefiles and Borland makefiles are supported.